SomeWeekendReading/someweekendreading.github.io/quotes.md

 "A war is not won if the defeated enemy has not been turned into a friend." &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer), [_Reflections on the Human Condition_](https://www.google.com/books/edition/Reflections_on_the_Human_Condition/C2dnAAAAIAAJ?hl=en), 1973.

-"I hang onto my prejudices, they are the testicles of my mind." &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer), [_Before the Sabbath_], p.
+"I hang onto my prejudices, they are the testicles of my mind." &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer), _Before the Sabbath_, p.
 79, 1979.

 "If you want a happy ending, that depends, of course, on where you stop your story." &mdash; [Orson Welles](https://en.wikipedia.org/wiki/Orson_Welles)

 "你永远无法叫醒一个装睡的人，除非那个装睡的人自己决定醒来."
 (You can never wake up a person who is pretending to be asleep, unless that person decides to wake up.) &mdash; 周濂 (Zhou Lian), Chinese philosopher, in an article called "你永远无法叫醒一个装睡的人" (You can never wake up a person who is pretending to be asleep).
 Courtesy of my former colleague, Hui Cao.

-"I have only done a little bit of social science research, but it was enough to make me hate people." &mdash; Scott Alexander Siskind, ["Lizardman's Constant is 4%"](https://slatestarcodex.com/2013/04/12/noisy-poll-results-and-reptilian-muslim-climatologists-from-mars/), [_Slate Star Codex_](https://slatestarcodex.com/), now at [_Astral Codex Ten_](https://astralcodexten.substack.com/)
+"I have only done a little bit of social science research, but it was enough to make me hate people." &mdash; Scott Alexander Siskind, ["Lizardman's Constant is 4%"](https://slatestarcodex.com/2013/04/12/noisy-poll-results-and-reptilian-muslim-climatologists-from-mars/), [_Slate Star Codex_](https://slatestarcodex.com/), now at [_Astral Codex Ten_](https://astralcodexten.substack.com/).

 ## Those of Rational &amp; Scientific Bent